strateos/react-map-interaction/README.md

 ```

 ## Development
 Please feel free to file issues or put up a PR.
 There are currently no automated tests, but there is an example application in the `example` directory.
 When you build this library it will inject the dist into the `example/node_modules` so it can be imported by that application.
-Annoyingly, create-react-app doesn't watch the `node_modules` directory so you need to manually restart the example app with `npm start`.
+Re-run `npm run start` when you make changes to the lib (create-react-app doesn't watch node modules).